-Here we describe our approach to issuing a large number of search queries to Facebook's search engine.
-First, note that Facebook allows organizations to create a "Facebook page" where they can share content, engage with their audience, or link with their customers.
-This in turn enables Facebook users to signal their association with the particular organization on their user profiles (e.g., attendance of a college or working for a company).
-If the user does not explicitly restrict the audience with whom this biographical detail is shared, Facebook's search engine will return the user's profile when queried accordingly.
-Note further that every Facebook page is automatically assigned a numeric identifier (PageID) upon registration, which can be extracted from the page's source code.
-By embedding the PageID into a customized query string and appending it to Facebook's URL, one can automatically assign desired parameters to the search engine's filters and pass these to the server.
-For illustration, suppose that we want to search for "James Smith," educated at Harvard University (Facebook page fb.com/Harvard with PageID 105930651606; thus also accessible at fb.com/105930651606), and working at Citigroup (PageID 152431441489088).
-Next, we embed the PageIDs into a JSON string, which may be composed of up to three nested nameargument pairs corresponding to the engine's search filters (city, education, and work).
-To embed the PageIDs matching Facebook's syntax, we write:
+Here we describe our approach to issuing a large number of search queries to Facebook's search engine (SE).
+Note that an organization can create a "Facebook page" to share content, engage with its audience, or link with its customers.
+This in turn enables users of the platform to signal their association with the particular organization on their profiles (e.g., attendance of a college, affiliation with a firm).
+If users do not restrict the audience with whom they share this detail, the SE will return their profiles when queried by a third party for this parameter.
+Note further that each Facebook page is automatically assigned a numeric identifier (PageID) upon registration, which is present in the page's source code.
+We embed these PageIDs into customized Base64-encoded JSON strings and append them to the SE's URL as part of a query string.
+This allows us to automatically assign desired parameters to the SE's filters when passing the URL to the server.
+Such JSON string may be composed of up to three nested name-argument pairs corresponding to the SE's search filters (city, education, work).
+For illustration, suppose that we want to search for "James Smith," educated at Harvard University (fb.com/Harvard, PageID 105930651606) and working at Citigroup (fb.com/citi, PageID 152431441489088).
+In conformity with Facebook's JSON syntax, we write:

-{"school":"{\"name\":\"users_school\",\"args\":\"105930651606\"}", 1 "employer":"{\"name\":\"users_employer\",\"args\":\"152431441489088\"}"} 2 eyJzY2hvb2w6MCI6IntcIm5hbWVcIjpcInVzZXJzX3NjaG9vbFwiLFwiYXJnc1wi0lw 1 iMTA1OTMwNjUxNjA2XCJ9IiwKImVtcGxveWVyOjAiOiJ7XCJuYW11XCI6XCJ1c2Vyc1 2 9lbXBsb3llclwiLFwiYXJnc1wiOlwiMTUyNDMxNDQxNDg5MDg4XCJ9fQ== 3
+''' {"school":"{\"name\":\"users_school\",\"args\":\"105930651606\"}",

+"employer":"{\"name\":\"users_employer\",\"args\":\"152431441489088\"}"} '''

-Next, we convert the JSON string into the Base64 format (using a Base64 encoder):
+Converting the JSON string into the Base64 format using a Base64 encoder yields: